 How do you prevent the hinges for landing gear doors, flaps and ailerons from burning away?
 What kind of fuel can power the craft for 90 minutes flying from San Francisco to Paris, Moscow, Bejing or Tokyo?

 And, how do two top spies and top pilots keep their loved ones secure while the world’s smartest and most potent adversaries focus everything on destroying them?
 How, indeed, when those enemies might even have private nukes on US soil?
 It will be interesting to find out how they succeed, if they do.

 This is the third volume of four in the Mach Books

 Audaz, Complexity, Mach 6 and The Room bOmb.)
-There will be more!
+There are more!
 Well, that lets the cat out of the bag.
-Ian and Vicki do survive Mach 6 and reappear in The Room bOmb, already published.
+Troy and Christie do survive Mach 6 and reappear in The Room bOmb, and Maiyan Nation' already published.